-If the vehicle diagnostic system determines that the fuel filler cap is loose, improperly installed, or damaged, a "gASCAP" message will display in the odometer display area.
+If the vehicle diagnostic system determines that the fuel filler cap is loose, improperly installed, or damaged, a following area.
 Tighten the fuel filler cap properly and press the TRIP ODOMETER button to turn off the message.
-If the problem continues, the message will appear the next time the vehicle is started.
+If the problem continues, the message will appear the next time